banks/consul-touchbar-ops/README.md

 ![Consul TouchBarOps](touchbarops.png?raw=true "Consul TouchBarOps")

-This is a demo toy for a talk I gave at HashiConf EU 2019.
+This is a demo toy for a [talk I gave at HashiConf EU 2019](https://youtu.be/GXDpeZo78UY?t=1264).

-Video link will be added when available.

 ## Usage